ys2843/sephora-web-crawler/README.md

 This project is designed to gather information for Skincare Ingredients Look up Website Project.
 This web crawler download the detail information of all products on [www.sephora.com](www.sephora.com).
 MongoDB is used to store the data.
 ## Getting Started

-Before running, set up database configuration in `setting.py`(See **Settings** part).
+Before running,

-While keeping database active, go to the sephoraCrawler directory and type
++ Install dependent packages, enter `pip install requirements.txt`.

-`scrapy crawl sephoracsp`
++ Set up database configuration in `setting.py`(See **Settings** part).
++ While keeping database active, go to the sephoraCrawler directory and type `scrapy crawl sephoracsp`.
 The spider runs automatially.

 ##Implementation